 Your complete ceremonial minister credentials package for Oklahoma includes all of the documents you'll need to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting and other ceremonies.

 Ordination through First Nation as a Wedding Officiant and ceremonial minister complies with all Oklahoma laws and is valid and accepted throughout the state and everywhere around the world!

-The laws of the State of Oklahoma require persons performing marriage ceremonies to file their credentials with a local probate court office* prior to performing a ceremony anywhere in the state.
+Oklahoma law requires persons performing marriage ceremonies to file their credentials with a local probate court office* prior to performing a ceremony anywhere in the state.
 You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Oklahoma, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 You are not required to undergo any specific formal training to become ordained in Oklahoma.

 Not a resident of Oklahoma?
 Oklahoma does not restrict legally ordained non-resident ministers from serving anywhere in the state.
 Under the terms of your ordination, you will also be permitted to serve in your home state.

 Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including Oklahoma, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!

 All state-required forms and documents are included in all packages.
 In addition, any fees paid may be tax-deductible as a work-related expense.
 (Consult with your tax professional for more information.)